RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab06.md

 The big takeaways from the work so far:

 * Since Tekton runs all of the tasks in pods, we can very easily experiment with the same containers locally until we see something work
-* With a little bit of knowledge about how tekton works, we can mount the directories in our local containers to make it as similar as possible for when we move our work into Tekton proper
+* With a little bit of knowledge about how Tekton works, we can mount the directories in our local containers to make it as similar as possible for when we move our work into Tekton proper

 # Create standalone TaskRun